-- 1. Train the technical personnel on the product. - Only let personnel to be trained work with and on the product when under the supervision of trained personnel. - 3.
-Only allow trained technical personnel to work with the product. - 4.
-Before starting work, make sure that the commissioned personnel have read and understood these operating instructions and all applicable documents, in particular the safety, maintenance and repair information.
+- 3. Only allow trained technical personnel to work with the product. - Before starting work, make sure that the commissioned personnel have read and understood these operating instructions and all applicable documents, in particular the safety, maintenance and repair information.

 2.7.1 Ensuring personnel qualification